Home

 Vaccination schedule

 Poliomyelitis is a serious condition which causes paralysis and death.
 The best way to prevent it is by vaccination.
 There are two types of polio vaccines, which are the live poliovirus vaccine given orally (OPV) and an inactivated poliovirus vaccine given by injection (IPV).
-Both types contain the antigens to all 3 types of polio.

-In immunisations using the OPV, a single drop of vaccine is delivered in milk, syrup, food or the popular cube of sugar.
-In Hong Kong an OPV that contains only virus type 1 is given at birth.
-Subsequently trivalent OPV is given at three months and five months of age, with reinforcing doses (boosters) at 18 months, 6 years, and again at 12 years.
+IPV is routinely used in Hong Kong.
+IPV is given at 2 months, 4 months and 6 months of age, with reinforcing doses (boosters) at 18 months, 6 years and again at 12 years old.
 Boosters thereafter are not normally necessary, unless travelling to an area where polio is common.
+The vaccine is injected with a fine needle under the skin on the thighs of infants or on the arms of older children.

 Recommendations